“Leveraging what makes us different to unite on our passion for games.”

-Riot has always believed in being data informed.
-This has been true for how we analyze our products, but now we will apply that same approach to D&I. We are working to be more deliberate with our Rioter and candidate data and using it as a signal for where we can make improvements.
+We’ve always believed in being data informed, not data driven; we use data to supplement other inputs so we can make the best decisions.
+This is true for how we analyze our business and how we approach D&I. We’re working to be more deliberate with our Rioter and candidate data and using it to target areas where we can improve and have impact.

-We are committed to developing and maintaining systems for fairness—in both opportunities and outcomes.
-Using data, we can identify where we need to improve in our core talent development processes, including recruiting processes, performance management, compensation systems, and promotion rates.
+We’re committed to developing and maintaining systems for fairness in both opportunities and outcomes.
+Using data, we can identify where we need to improve our core talent development processes, including recruiting processes, performance management, compensation systems, and promotion rates.

 Educating Our Leaders

-Leaders at Riot are the stewards of our culture.
-The D&I team is collaborating with an external consultant to educate leaders and managers about the impact of unconscious bias in the workplace and to provide tools for ensuring an inclusive environment.
-We hold our leaders accountable to these standards and reinforce our values through performance management.
+Leaders at Riot must be stewards of our culture.
+The D&I team is collaborating with an external consultant to educate leaders and managers about the impact of unconscious bias in the workplace and to provide tools for ensuring an inclusive environment where everyone is able to achieve their peak performance.

 Empowering Diverse Rioters

-We have diverse Rioters who are hungry to connect with each other and build a community to improve Riot and the games industry as a whole.
-We are exploring Rioter Resource Groups that empower women, LGBTQIA+, people with disabilities, and people of color so all Rioters know we fully support them and have their back.
+We have Rioters from all walks of life who are hungry to connect with each other and build a community to improve Riot and the games industry as a whole.
+We’re piloting Rioter Identity Groups (RIGs) to empower women, LGBTQIA+, people of color, and people with disabilities, among others, so all Rioters know we have their backs.
+Always.